High-dose flu vaccine coming for seniors in care this fall | CBC News

 It will be available this fall.

-The province said the new vaccine is four times the strength of the standard vaccine and is "significantly" more effective in protecting elderly people from influenza.
+The province said the new vaccine is four times the strength of the standard vaccine and is "significantly" more effective in protecting elderly people from influenza, including those with chronic conditions.

+"We recognize the impact influenza has each year, particularly on our frail elderly and disproportionately in our nursing home environment," Health Minister Randy Delorey said.

 Though adults 65 and older represent only 15 per cent of the Canadian population, they experience 67 per cent of influenza-related complications and 88 per cent of influenza-related deaths, according to the province.